-5. Telecoil use in church, theater or cinema
+5. Telecoil use in church, theatre, or cinema

-An increasing number of churches, theaters and public buildings may have loop systems installed.
+An increasing number of churches, theatres and public buildings often have loop systems installed.
 These systems send out wireless sound to be received by the telecoil in your hearing instrument.
-Typically, a sign will let you know whether the place has a loop system.
+Typically, a sign will let you know whether the place has a telecoil.
 Ask your Hearing Care Professional for details.